 AS AN INSURANCE POLICY against damaging insects, curious chipmunks, blights, and severe weather, I pick most of my tomatoes at their mature, but still-green or mostly-green stage.
 These unripe tomatoes are blemish-free.
 Furthermore, they are only too happy to develop their delicious flavor and vibrant color indoors.
 The following ripening-procedure has never failed me:

-To hasten ripening, an almost-ripe banana is placed in each bag of completely green fruit.
+To hasten ripening, place an almost-ripe banana in each bag of green fruit.
 The banana contributes ethylene gas, a necessary component of ripening.
 Tomatoes which are already showing color don’t require this banana-boost; they make their own ethylene.

 Ripening is also hastened by warmth.
 In my 65-70 degree kitchen, tomatoes which had already shown signs of color usually turn fully red in their paper bag quarters within 5-7 days.
-Green fruit, if encouraged by a banana, normally ripens in 14-21 days.
+Green fruit, if encouraged by a banana, will usually ripen in 14-21 days.

 Can you ripen a tomato on a sunny windowsill?
 Yes, you can.
 But it’s a bad idea.
 Light is neither necessary nor desirable during the ripening process.
 Not only does sunlight invite rot, but it toughens a tomato’s skin.
 Darkness, warmth, and naturally-occurring ethylene gas are all a tomato needs to turn from green to red.

 Why wait for chipmunks — or a hurricane — to discover your tasty tomatoes?
 Pick the fruit while it’s still green, and let it ripen in the safety of your house.

 Don’t miss anything at A Garden for the House…sign up for Kevin’s weekly newsletter.